fchavonet/holbertonschool-interview/count_it/README.md

 ### How to use:

-1. Run the program with:
+1. To test the function, run the `0-main.py` file with the following command:

 ```bash
 python 0-main.py <subreddit> "<list of keywords>"